 I love the clean slate the New Year offers.
-None of us have messed up yet in 2018!
+None of us have messed up yet in 2019!
 What a great feeling.
 But how do you keep that winning streak going?
 For me, the answer is setting goals, tracking progress and making adjustments as necessary.
 It’s also important to remember, you don’t have to fix everything in your financial life at once.
 You can break the job up.
-Here are financial goals and tasks for every month of 2018 that will help get you where you want to be financially.
+Why not tackle one financial task for every month of 2019?
+By year end, you’ll be that much closer to where you want to be financially.

 January — Year in Review